GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save around $130 per year simply by quoting early and online
+- You may be able to save around $130 per year simply by quoting online well ahead of the renewal date

-- Teenagers are the costliest to insure, as much as $377 each month if they have full coverage
+- 16 to 18-year-old drivers are expensive to insure, as much as $377 per month for full coverage

 Rate Tables and Charts